the REAL TEXAS – pt3 ABANDONED – StarCraft eSports

 Starcraft Buildings – Factory

-The Factory is one of the advanced Terran tech buildings that allows Terran to build Hellions, Hellbats, Widow Mines, Siege Tanks, and Thors.
+The Factory is one of the advanced Terran tech buildings that allows Terran to Hellions, Hellbats, Widow Mines, Siege Tanks, and Thors.
 The Factory requires a Barracks before it can be built.
 The Factory can be lifted off and landed elsewhere after it has been constructed.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►